 Safety should always be at the forefront of any maintenance or installation procedure, but it is a good idea to remember to:

-- wear steel toed shoes
+• wear steel toed shoes, and

-- take proper safety precautions noted on the instructions
+•take proper safety precautions noted on the instructions.

 If an accumulator is already installed on a system, pump a small amount of system fluid (10% of accumulator capacity) into the accumulator, at low pressure.
 (Do not exceed 35 psi).
 Turn off all power to the system and fully release all hydraulic pressure from the accumulator.